 With a few clicks on Google, you type “DIY Mold Removal” hoping for some quick tutorial and easy answers.
 After spending half an hour you end up with more questions than answers by all of the different results you get.
 What to do?
 It would be easy for anyone, to just grab a bottle of bleach and see what happens.
 Before you grab that bleach, we hope to bring some clarity to what could be a confusing topic.

-When it comes to mold removal, mold testing, & mold inspections the need for a professional’s experience and training is a vital component to ensure the safety of the occupants and also to ensure that your mold problem doesn’t become worse.
+When it comes to mold removal, mold testing, & mold inspections the need for a professional’s experience and training.
+It is a vital component to ensure the safety of the occupants.
+Also to ensure that your mold problem doesn’t become worse.
 If you are considering a DIY mold removal project, you can at least first obtain an estimate from a mold professional first.
 We provide free estimates and we are always willing to help answer your questions.
 This is an important first step as mold professionals have the experience and tools to see the full scope and size of the project.
 Just give one of our mold professionals a call, for a no-obligation estimate

 Here are some practical steps you need to consider before starting your own DIY mold removal project: